POP303U/.dotfiles/README.md

-# WORK IN PROGRESS
+# nightfly-configs

-This is repository is still in use please don't use any configs or you might break your system (don't blame me i warned you)
+nightfly-configs is a easy to use list of configs tailored to powerusers that love the nightfly theme!

+## Setup